Kittyhacker101-Software/KatWeb/README.md

 - /error/ - Server error pages.
 - /conf.json - Server config file.

+## Simple HTTP Cache
+KatWeb comes with a built in HTTP Cache that can be useful for sending files from other websites through your server!
+- To use it, you create a file called [filename].txt in the /cache folder.
+  * Example : If you want to make your file called meow.png, you make a file named meow.png.txt
+- Then, you put the link to the original source in the txt file.
+  * Example : If you want meow.png to show a nyan cat gif, you put the link to the gif (http://www.nyan.cat/cats/original.gif) in meow.png.txt.
+- Now, you can view your stuff through /cache!
+  * Example : To see meow.png, you can open localhost/cache/meow.png in your browser.

 ## Config Options
 - keepAliveTimeout - The max length of time a keep-alive connection can stay open in seconds.
 Must be greater than zero!
 - cachingTimeout - How many hours you want the files sent by the web-server to be cached in the browser.
 Setting this to zero will disable caching.